Skip to main content

 Rounding errors

-OCPI specifies that costs should be calculated per charging period and rounded to the smallest currency unit.
+The OCPI specification defines that costs should be calculated per charging period and rounded to the smallest currency unit.
 Rounding at the wrong level (per dimension instead of per period) causes discrepancies between CPO and eMSP calculations.

 Step tariffs